 Free for singers and USD 19.99/month for 15 virtual choir projects.

 Soundtrap Studio was launched in 2013 as a web-based, collaborative music recording studio.
+Making it the perfect virtual choir software.
 The company is based in Stockholm, Sweden.

 - 4000 beats to add to the recording,making it great for school, church or leadership choirs.

 - Auto-tune lets you adjust pitch in voice recordings.